‘You don’t need to be an artist to be creative’

 To embark on this mindful journey, all you need is a colouring book and an assortment of coloured pencils, pens, or crayons.

 Creative writing is a channel for unleashing our imagination.
 It can be a medium for articulating our thoughts and emotions.
-Writing can take various forms such as poetry, short stories, or plays.
+Writing can take various forms, such as poetry, short stories, or plays.

 Resources for those interested in creative writing, such as books and short courses, are readily available.
 Additionally, creative writing groups in your local community might provide a supportive environment for honing your skills.

 If the prospect of creative writing seems daunting, reflective journaling offers a more approachable alternative.
-If you’re new to journaling, seeking books on this topic, or looking for new journal ideas, you might want to explore some of my other blogs.

 Calligraphy is considered an art of writing.
 It encompasses a variety of different styles, ranging from the bold, blocky shapes of Gothic script to the graceful loops of Copperplate.